Hap-Map/HapMap/reports/week6-report.md

 - Jesse: Start implementing the main navigation pages

 ## Progress & Issues
 - Emily: We decided to forgo the 'submit' button on the search page and instead only submit if a user selects one of the suggested locations, so I shifted to setting up widget tests and continuous integration on Github.
 Current issues with CI are how some API-related tests rely on the API key.
+I also helped with updating the confirmation page to display the user's current address instead of latitude/longitude values.
 - Puklit:
 - Simona:
 - Lauren: